sdtaylor/PhenologyResources/README.md

 - **The Plant Phenology Ontology** | [EGU Abstract](https://meetingorganizer.copernicus.org/EGU2018/EGU2018-17614.pdf) -  A new informatics resource for large-scale integration of plant phenology data

+- **Dataset list on NPN** | [homepage](https://www.usanpn.org/results/dataset-list) - Long list of datasets available by request.
+Hosted by the National Phenology Network